pieroproietti/penguins-eggs/README.md

 The whole thing is written in pure typescript, so ideally it can be used with different Linux distributions.
 Yes, there are major differences in terms of the package manager used, but not so much in the way bash works and the various programs used to build the isos.

-penguins-eggs, as of May 2022, is a mature tool and is extremely powerful: you can easily create your own custom iso or version of Linux for your organization/school and distribute it on your LAN, give it to your friends as a usb key, or post your images on the Internet!
+penguins-eggs, as of May 2022, is a mature tool and is extremely powerful: you can easily create your own custom version of Linux for your organization/school and distribute it on your LAN, give it to your friends as a usb key, or post your images on the Internet!

 Have no fear, yes eggs is a console utility - without a graphical user interface - but it is really simple - if you are able to open a terminal, you can use it and your end users will enjoy a complete help and fully graphical installation procedure.